Varicose veins are a common condition in both men and women, and though we more readily associate them with old age, younger adults can get them too.

 Varicose vein treatment options

-“There are multiple treatment options available, depending on the patient’s anatomy, other medical problems and personal preferences,” says Dr. Heeringa.
+“There are multiple treatment options available, depending on the patient’s anatomy, other medical problems and personal preferences,” says general surgeon Dr. Brian Heeringa of Northern Michigan.

 Compression stockings are often a first line therapy for varicose veins.